umbrellio/gbot/README.md

 gitlab:
   token: "<TOKEN>"                     # GitLab Private Access Token
   url: "<gitlab api url>"              # Gitlab API base url
-  projects:                            # List of your project ids
+  projects:                            # List of your project ids (optional if groups are defined)
   - 42
-  groups:                              # List of your project’s groups
+  groups:                              # List of your project’s groups (optional if projects are defined)
-    list:
-    - 3
+  - id: 4                              # Group id
-    excludeProjects:                   # List of projects to exclude from the groups projects
+    excluded: [1, 2, 3]                # List of projects to exclude from the current group projects (optional)
-    - 11
-    - 12
+  - id: 5

 # tasks config
 unapproved:                            # Config for `unapproved` command